A unified model for the co-evolution of galaxies and their circumgalactic medium: the relative roles of turbulence and atomic cooling physics: Model Description

 \subsubsection{Thermal component}

-We assume flexible power law profiles for the CGM density and temperature:
+We assume flexible power law profiles for the CGM number density and temperature:

 where $n_0$ and $T_0$ are the density and temperature respectively at $\Rvir$.
-The power law slopes $\alpha_n$ and $\alpha_T$ are free parameters -- we typically fix $\alpha_n=-3/2$ and $\alpha_T=0$ corresponding to a steady-state cooling flow solution in an isothermal potential \citep{stern19}, and this is also very close to what is assumed in our companion paper \citep{carr2022}.
-The normalizations are then derived by requiring that the integrals of the profiles match the state variables $M_{\rm CGM}$ and $E_{\rm CGM}^{\rm th}$ at a given time:
+The power law slopes $\alpha_n$ and $\alpha_T$ are free parameters -- we typically fix $\alpha_n=-3/2$ and $\alpha_T=0$ corresponding to a steady-state cooling flow solution in an isothermal potential \citep{stern19}, and also very close to what is assumed in our companion paper \citep{carr23}.
+The normalizations are then derived by requiring that the integrals of the profiles match the state variables $M_{\rm CGM}$ and $E_{\rm CGM}^{\rm th}$ at a given time (the lower limit of $0.1R_{\rm vir}$ is somewhat arbitrary but consistent with our assumed CGM--galaxy boundary for computing fluxes in the FIRE-2 simulations in section \ref{sec:fire}):

 These can be solved analytically to get